copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 ```

 {% alert 'info' :: compileAs('md')  %}
+**Info**

 Pro tip: try using the new `data object`, available as a preview in [Kotlin 1.8.20](https://kotlinlang.org/docs/whatsnew1820.html#preview-of-data-objects-for-symmetry-with-data-classes)!
 You can also use a `sealed interface` instead of `sealed class`.
 {% endalert %}

+{% alert 'warning' :: compileAs('md')  %}
+**Warning**

+In a strict MVI model, using "one-off events" is sometimes [considered an anti-pattern](https://manuelvivo.dev/viewmodel-events-antipatterns).
+Ballast processes Events with a `Channel`, making for an "at-most once" delivery model, which may not offer strong
+enough guarantees for your application.
+If this model is not strong enough for your needs, it's best to take the
+suggestion from the above article and reduce your Events to State instead of using Ballast's Events system.
+{% endalert %}

 ## Handlers

-Everything in the Contract is entirely declarative, but at some point Ballast needs to _do something_ with everything in
+Everything in the Contract is entirely declarative, but at some point Ballast needs to _do something_ with what you
-the Contract.
-There are several elements of a complete Ballast ViewModel that get composed together to implement the
+defined in your Contract.
+There are several elements of a complete Ballast ViewModel that get composed together to
-full MVI pattern.
+implement the full MVI pattern.

 ### Input Handlers